Amur: History and context

 Chinese cultural and religious influence such as Chinese New Year, the "Chinese god", Chinese motifs like the dragon, spirals, scrolls, and material goods like agriculture, husbandry, heating, iron cooking-pots, silk, and cotton spread among Amur natives such as the Udeghes, Ulchis, and Nanais.

-Russian Cossack expeditions led by Vassili Poyarkov and Yerofey Khabarov explored the Amur and its tributaries in 1643–44 and 1649–51, respectively.
-The Cossacks established the fort of Albazin on the upper Amur, at the site of the former capital of the Solons.
+Russian Cossack expeditions led by Vassili Poyarkov and Yerofey Khabarov explored the Amur and its tributaries in 1643-44 and 1649-51, respectively.
+From 1640s to 1980s the Cossacks collected tribute from local peoples.
+They also established the fort of Albazin on the upper Amur.

 At the time, the Manchus were busy with conquering China; but a few decades later, during the Kangxi era of 1661–1722, they turned their attention to their north-Manchurian backyard.
 Aigun was re-established near the supposed Ming site in about 1683–84, and a military expeditions went upstream to dislodge the Russians, whose Albazin establishment deprived the Manchu rulers of the tribute of sable pelts that the Solons and Daurs of the area would supply otherwise.
 Albazin fell during a short military campaign in 1685.
 The Treaty of Nerchinsk, concluded in 1689, marked the end of the hostilities: it left the entire Amur valley, from the convergence of the Shilka and the Ergune downstream, in Chinese hands.

-Fedor Soimonov was sent to map the then little explored area of the Amur in 1757.
+Fedor Soimonov was commissioned in 1753 to map the then little explored area of the Amur, the actual expedition taking place in 1757.
 He mapped the Shilka, which was partly in Chinese territory, but was turned back when he reached its confluence with the Argun.
 The Russian proselytization of Orthodox Christianity to the indigenous peoples along the Amur was viewed as a threat by the Qing.

 The Amur region remained a relative backwater of the Qing Empire for the next century and a half, with Aigun being practically the only major town on the river.
-Russians re-appeared on the river in the mid-19th century, forcing the Manchus to yield all lands north of the river to the Russian Empire by the Treaty of Aigun (1858).
+Russians reappeared on the river in the mid-19th century, which forced the Manchus to yield all lands north of the river to the Russian Empire by the Treaty of Aigun (1858).
 Lands east of the Ussuri and the lower Amur were acquired by Russia as well, by the Convention of Peking (1860).